GreenMind publishes authoritative and detailed guides to the things you're curious about.

-- These caterpillars are not very easy to raise.
-They often overwinter as a caterpillar, which makes them vulnerable to getting squashed or hurt.
+These caterpillars are not very easy to raise.
+They often overwinter as larvae, which makes them vulnerable to getting squashed or hurt.

-The Yellow Wooly Bear is the most common in North America.
-These furry caterpillars eat all kinds of plants and weeds.
-That means that they can be found almost anywhere.
-The name “Yellow Wooly Bear” is a little misleading, because they can be any color from almost white to dark orange.
+The yellow woolly bear is the most common caterpillar in North America.
+These furry little guys eat all kinds of plants and weeds, which means that they can be found almost anywhere.
+The name “yellow woolly bear” is a little misleading, however, because they can be any color from almost white to dark orange.

-- The good thing about these insects is that they're really easy to raise to an adult.
-They'll spin a cocoon among the leaves of their food plant, or among leaves on the ground.
-The yellow wooly bear as a moth is very beautiful.
-It has pure white wings with tiny black spots, and orange-black spots along the sides of its furry white body.
+The good thing about these insects is that they're really easy to raise to an adult.
+They'll spin a cocoon among the leaves of their food plant or among leaves on the ground.
+The yellow woolly bear moth is very beautiful.
+It has pure white wings with tiny black spots, and orange-black spots along the sides of its furry, white body.

 Salt Marsh Caterpillar (Estigmene acrea)

-This caterpillar looks a lot like the Yellow Wooly Bear, but you can tell them apart because these caterpillars have black spots all along the sides of the body, and they're usually a darker orange-red than the Yellow Wooly Bears.
+This caterpillar looks a lot like the yellow woolly bear, but you can tell them apart because these caterpillars have black spots all along the sides of their bodies, and they're usually a darker orange-red than yellow woolly bears.

 Raising a Salt Marsh Caterpillar

-- These caterpillars are really easy to raise to adults.
+These caterpillars are really easy to raise to adults.
 They eat a lot of different leaves (but be sure you always give them leaves from the same plant you found them on!).
 If you give them the right leaves, they'll eat for a while and spin an orange cocoon.
 The adult moth that hatches out is really beautiful, with pale orange and white wings.
-Some people are sensitive to the fur of these caterpillars.
-If you handle them a lot, you may get an itchy rash.
-It's never serious, so don't worry too much.

 Sycamore Tussock (Halysidota harrisii)

 This furry caterpillar is most commonly found crawling up and down tree trunks.
-The Sycamore Tussock is a yellowish-brown caterpillar with red "hair pencils" on the ends of its body.
+The sycamore tussock is a yellowish-white caterpillar with long "hair pencils" on the ends of their bodies—two pairs of white and two pairs of orange near the head, and one pair of white toward the rear.
 If you find one crawling on a tree trunk, it's probably looking for a place to make a cocoon.